funinkina/portfolio/content/blog/explaining_inodes.md

 24782644 -rw-r--r-- 1 funinkina funinkina    2024 Aug 18 19:22 starship.toml
 ```
 Let's take the file `starship.toml` as an example.
-Here we see `24782644`, this is the inode number of the file `config.jsonc`.
+Here we see `24782644`, this is the inode number of the file `starship.toml`.
 You can think of this inode number as a primary key to the `Inode` data structure of this file.
 Let's dive deeper into the `Inode` data structure.
 We can further see the properties of the file using the `stat` command.
 The output of the `stat` command is shown below:

 ```bash {hl_lines=[4]}